The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Lecithin Natural (lecithin)?
+What should I avoid while using Lecithin Natural (lecithin)?

 Follow your healthcare provider's instructions about any restrictions on food, beverages, or activity.